WSLHD

 Please use this identifier to cite or link to this item: https://wslhd.intersearch.com.au/wslhdjspui/handle/1/6917

-TitleOutcomes of live renal donors with a history of nephrolithiasis; A systematic review
+TitleOutcomes of live renal donors with a history of nephrolithiasis: A systematic review

-Authors: Bin Mohamed Ebrahim, Mohamed Eftal;Singla, A.;Yao, Jinna;Laurence, J. M.;Wong, Germaine;Lau, Howard;Lee, Taina;Yuen, Lawrence P. K.;Lim, W. H.;Pleass, Henry C. C.
+Authors: Bin Mohamed Ebrahim, Mohamed E.;Singla, Animesh;Yao, Jinna;Laurence, Jerome M.;Wong, Germaine;Lau, Howard M. H.;Lee, Taina;Yuen, Lawrence P.;Lim, W. H.;Pleass, Henry C.

 Issue Date: 2023

-Citation: Transplantation Reviews 37(1):100746, 2023
+Citation: Transplantation Reviews.
+37(1):100746, 2023 Jan

 Abstract: The clinical outcomes of kidney donors with a prior history of nephrolithiasis are poorly defined.
 We conducted a systematic review assessing the post-donation clinical outcomes of kidney donors with a history of nephrolithiasis.
 Electronic databases (Ovid and Embase) were searched between 1960 and 2021 using key terms and Medical Subject Headings (MeSH) - nephrolithiasis, renal stones, renal transplantation and renal graft.
 Articles included conference proceedings and journal articles and were not excluded based on patient numbers.
 Primary outcome was donor stone-related event.
 Secondary outcomes were renal function upon follow-up or post-operative nephrectomy complications.
 In summary, 340 articles were identified through database search.
 We identified 14 studies (16 cohorts) comprising 432 live donors followed up for a median of 26 months post live kidney donation.
 Six donors donated the stone-free kidney whilst 23 live donors had bilateral stones.
 Mean stone size was 4.2 +/- 1.4 mm (1-16) with average follow up duration of 21.1 months (1-149).
 Twelve studies provided primary outcome (n = 138 patients) and eight (n = 348) for secondary outcomes.
 One donor had a stone-related event upon follow up.
 A total of 195 patients had eGFR <60 upon follow up.
 However, they were not significantly different when compared to renal function of live donors that didn't have pre-donation nephrolithiasis.
 Many of the studies couldn't provide long term follow up, coupled with limited data regarding the nature of the pre-donation stone disease.
 In conclusion, this systematic review shows that we have very limited information upon which to base recommendation regarding pre-donation risk of post-donation complications.
 Longer term follow up is required and lifelong follow up with live donor registries will aid further understanding.